chrismonit/feedforward-heart-disease/cleveland/README.md

 NB using all features
 Define notation for architectures, make clear tanh used
 #### Models
 Simple, fully connected architectures with units in hidden layers using hyperbolic tangent activation functions and the final output layer comprising a single sigmoid function unit.
-The complexity of the networks ranged from no hidden units (i.e. logistic regression) to [N] hidden layers, comprising [M] units.
-Weight and bias parameters were determined by [TBC] iterations of standard, batch gradient descent using the cross entropy cost function, with a range of learning rate (alpha) values.
-Frobenius norm (matrix L2 norm) regularisation for weight parameters was used to limit overfitting to training data, with regularisation parameter (lambda) values ranging from [TBC].
+The complexity of the networks ranged from no hidden units (i.e. logistic regression) to 2 hidden layers, comprising up to 16 units each.
+Weight and bias parameters were determined by 10,000 iterations of standard, batch gradient descent using the cross entropy cost function, with a range of learning rate (alpha) values.
+Frobenius norm (matrix L2 norm) regularisation for weight parameters was used to limit overfitting to training data, with a range of regularisation parameter (lambda) values.

 #### Model training and validation

 20% of the total dataset was uniformly randomly subsampled, preserving the proportions of CHD and non-CHD cases, and reserved as a test set.
-The remaining 80% was used for hyperparameter tuning using 4-fold cross validation, by uniformly randomly subsampling 4 non-overlapping validation sets and for each of these using the remaining 3 folds for training each model, before measuring the models' performances on the given validation set [mention whether stratified or not].
+The remaining 80% was used for hyperparameter tuning using 4-fold cross validation, by uniformly randomly subsampling 4 non-overlapping validation sets and for each of these using the remaining 3 folds for training each model, before measuring the models' performances on the given validation set.
+Proportions of CHD and non-CHD cases were preserved amongst folds.
 Area under the ROC curve (AUC) was chosen as a performance metric to compare models, as this summarises the compromise between a model's sensitivity and specificity.
 For each experimental condition the mean AUC was calculated across the 4 validation folds.

-The figures below summarise the influence of hyperparameters on mean ROC AUC from 4-fold cross validation, on both the training and validation sets, with an arbitrarily selected grid search over hyperparameter values:
+The figures below summarise the influence of hyperparameters on mean ROC AUC from 4-fold cross validation, on both the training and validation sets, with over a range of hyperparameter values:

 <p align="center">
 <img src="../docs/cleveland/coarse_train_mean_auc.png" alt="Correlation matrix" width="600"/>